Infisical/ansible-collection/README.md

 ### Login Plugin (Recommended)

 The recommended approach is to use the `login` lookup or module to authenticate once and reuse the credentials across multiple tasks.
 This reduces authentication overhead and makes playbooks cleaner.
-You can also provide the authnetication details directly on the plugins.
+You can also provide the authentication details directly on the plugins.

 ```yaml
 - name: Login to Infisical